Informative

 5 min

-Construction in 2025 faces a dual challenge: costs are climbing, yet the demand for greener, more responsible building is stronger than ever.
+Construction in 2026 faces a dual challenge: costs are climbing, yet the demand for greener, more responsible building is stronger than ever.
 Developers, contractors and owners are under pressure to deliver projects that meet sustainability in construction industry goals without blowing up budgets.
+This tension has brought the cost of sustainable construction and the cost of sustainability in construction into sharper focus across both residential and commercial projects.

 What Is Sustainability in Construction?

-At its core, sustainability in construction means designing and delivering buildings and infrastructure that minimize environmental impact, maximize efficiency and improve quality of life.
+Sustainable construction is designing and delivering buildings and infrastructure that minimize environmental impact, maximize efficiency and improve quality of life.
+In practice, sustainable construction aims to reduce long-term costs while improving environmental and social performance.

 It typically involves three pillars: